 AM prompts the user to register a mobile device if they have not done so already.
 Registering a device associates metadata about the device essential for enabling push notifications with the user’s profile in the identity store.

-For more information, see Managing Devices for MFA.
+For more information, see Manage devices for MFA.

 Once the details of the registered device are obtained, AM creates a push message specific to the registered device.
 The message has a unique ID, which AM stores in anticipation of a response from the registered device.